PhD Student Handbook

 Graduate Application for Degree

 At the beginning of the semester in which a student intends to graduate, the student must complete the Graduate School Graduate Application for Degree form (GAFD).
-Students must complete this form by the University deadline to ensure their names will be in the Commencement brochure and that they receive important Commencement information in a timely manner.
+Students must complete this form by the University deadline to ensure their names will be in the Commencement brochure and that they receive important Commencement information promptly.
 The GAFD is valid for one semester only.
 Information and dates for submitting a GAFD are available on the Student Records and Registrar Services Graduation Requirements and Deadlines webpage.

 Preparation and Submission of the Dissertation